 “Data Type Manager” allows you to see all specific types, including built-in ones, specific for the binary file and other types included Ghidra (for example, those we see in Windows called “windows_vs12_32”).
 Try unpacking the book icons and right-clicking on Data Type.
 Then click “Find Uses of” to see where this data type is used in the binary file.

-Now we find ourselves in one of key “attractions”, the “Listing” window.
-Here you can see the reverse engineered code.
+Now we find ourselves in one of the key “attractions”, the “Listing” window.
+Here you can see the reverse-engineered code.
 Ghidra offers you numerous ways of configuring the listbox.
 To do this, you may click on the icon “Edit the listing fields” in the top right corner and then click the “Instruction/Data” tab.
 Any element of the listing interface may be changed, relocated, disabled or removed.
 You may also add new elements by right-clicking and using the context menu.
 Try changing the “Address” field size by reducing it, and remove the “Bytes” field.

 You will see the context menu in the reverse engineering listing by right-clicking somewhere in the assembly code.
 You may correct instructions, set bookmarks, comment and edit shortcuts.
 Try right-clicking one of the instructions and adding a comment.
-You may double-click one of the functions referenced in “CALL” to go to function code and get a better idea of what it can do.
-Navigate by clicking the arrows in the top left corner, using “save” icon or “Alt-Left Arrow Key” and “Alt-Right Arrow Key” key combinations.
+You may double-click one of the functions referenced in “CALL” to go to the function code and get a better idea of what it can do.
+Navigate by clicking the arrows in the top left corner, using the “Save” icon or “Alt-Left Arrow Key” and “Alt-Right Arrow Key” key combinations.

 Those familiar with IDA Pro are used to working in “Main” and “Graphic” modes.
 Ghidra has a similar window called “Function Graph”, which can be accessed by clicking “Window” and “Function Graph”.
 Function graph may also be set using the “Edit the listing fields” button.
-Graphs in Ghidra by default do not display comment field so try adding them with the help of Field Editor.
+Graphs in Ghidra by default do not display a comment field so try adding them with the help of Field Editor.

 Finally, we will see the “Decompile” window on the right which shows a high-level code generated by Ghidra representing an assembler code in the “Listing” window.
 Try highlighting one of if-operators in Decompiler and you will notice that it highlights the relevant assembly.
 This is one of Ghidra’s features that’s really convenient as it enables you to get an idea of which groups of assembler instructions match which high-level instructions.